 Who remembers this boobie chant from their teenage years?!

 It seems we’ve always been conditioned to want big boobs!
-But, what’s in a number (or size, for that matter)?
+But, what’s in a number (or implant size, for that matter)?

-When you start your boobie journey you’re catapulted in to a world of implant volumes, cc's, statistics, do-it-yourself sizer tutorials and boobie inspiration idols (Boobie Guides!), so it’s no wonder we become a bit number (and cup-size) obsessed.
+When you start your boobie journey you’re catapulted in to a world of breast implant volumes, cc's, statistics, do-it-yourself sizer tutorials and boobie inspiration idols (Boobie Guides!), so it’s no wonder we become a bit number (and cup-size) obsessed.

 Don't worry about it